-Nobel Laureate Signature Award for Graduate Education in Chemistry
+Nobel Laureate Signature Award For Graduate Education In Chemistry

 Sponsored by Mallinckrodt Baker Inc.

-Nelson, who was born in Paris and received a B.S. in chemistry from Purdue University in 1999, was awarded a Ph.D. in 2006.
-As a postdoc in Eisenberg's lab, she is continuing her work on amyloid structures.
-She is also helping to curate and publicize UCLA's Database of Interacting Proteins (dip.doe-mbi.ucla.edu).
-A team player in and out of lab, Nelson remains a proud member of the Killer Guppies, a local dragonboat racing team.
-Wielding a paddle in the team's 20-person, 40-foot canoe painted to look like a dragon is "totally a team performance," she says.
+Wandless, 42, centers his research program on developing new experimental techniques for regulating cellular proteins and processes.
+He received a B.S. from Trinity University, in Texas, in 1988 and a Ph.D. in chemistry in 1993 from Harvard University, where he also did postdoctoral work.

-Eisenberg, whose lab uses both computational and experimental methods to understand the protein interactions that control the life and death of cells, received a B.S in biochemical sciences from Harvard University and a Ph.D. in theoretical chemistry from Oxford University.
-After completing postdocs at Princeton University and California Institute of Technology, he joined the faculty at UCLA in 1969, where he has remained ever since.
-He became a Howard Hughes Medical Investigator in 2001.
+Wandless joined the chemistry department at Stanford in 1995 and moved to the medical school's department of chemical and systems biology in 2003.
+He has received several awards for both his research and teaching, including a Sloan Research Fellowship, the Camille Dreyfus Teacher-Scholar Award, the Beckman Young Investigator Award, the National Science Foundation Faculty Early Career Development award, and the Dreyfus New Faculty Award, along with two awards from Stanford for classroom teaching.

-The award address will be presented before the Division of Biological Chemistry.
+Banaszynski will present the award address before the Division of Biological Chemistry.

 Join the conversation